divi2806/ape-run-website/SETUP.md

 npm start
 ```

-## About Ape Run
+## About Apex Runner

-Ape Run is a fast-paced arcade game where players climb an endless tree, dodging branches and collecting bananas.
+Apex Runner is a fast-paced arcade game where players climb an endless tree, dodging branches and collecting bananas.
 Built on Base network with full Web3 integration.

 ## Token Details Summary